Technology

 Ancient Origins: Simple Machines and Automata

 Automation’s roots trace back over 5,000 years.
-Around 3500 BCE, Mesopotamians developed the wheel and axle, enabling carts and pottery wheels that reduced manual effort.[1]
-Ancient civilizations created early powered mechanisms: Chinese trip-hammers powered by water around 2000 BCE automated grain processing and forging.[2]
+Around the 4th millennium BCE, Mesopotamians developed the wheel and axle, enabling carts and pottery wheels that reduced manual effort.[1]
+Ancient civilizations created early powered mechanisms: Chinese trip-hammers driven by water automated grain processing and forging.[2]
 Water wheels and windmills performed repetitive tasks such as irrigation and milling without constant human input.
+Even imperial Rome practiced a primitive form of feedback control — Britannica notes that the regulation of liquid level using a float was practiced in antiquity and that such float-valve mechanisms are the conceptual ancestors of modern feedback control,[2] a self-regulating loop identical in principle to the float in a modern toilet cistern.
+These were not “smart” machines in any modern sense, but they crossed a crucial line: a device that adjusts its own behavior in response to its environment, without a human in the loop, is doing the essential thing automation does.

 Medieval and Renaissance Advances